ritesh355/aws-projects/03-Static-website-hosting/README.md

 ---

 6. Click **Create Bucket**.
-   after clicking bucket is created
+   after clicking bucket is created like this
   ![Bucket Creation](images/d.png)

 ---